enzymes/home_assistant_olympic_medal_tally/README.md

-# home_assistant_olympic_medal_tally
+# Olympic Medal Tally with Home Assistant and Node RED
-Home Assistant can keep a medal tally for your country and notify you of medal wins - needs Node RED
+Home Assistant can keep a medal tally for your country and notify you of medal wins - needs Node RED.